-The benefit you may obtain from this system is a sense of well being, relaxation and vigour, along with complete whole body strength and improved health.
-There are no long complicated forms to be performed; only mental and biomechanical principles to practise.
+The benefit you may obtain from this system is a sense of well-being, relaxation, and vigour, along with complete whole-body strength and improved health.
+There are no long complicated forms to be performed; only mental and biomechanical principles to practice.
 This will eventually enable you to create exercise patterns for yourself.

 You control the flow of your energy!